 Don't simply tell your reader how you feel or what is going on, my writing group told me.
 Show them.

-I began to experiment, and I soon discovered there is more to writing with sight than “green trees” and “blue skies.”
+I began to experiment, and I soon discovered there is more to writing visual descriptions than “green trees” and “blue skies.”

 What do you really see?
 What do you not see?
 What does it mean?